inscopix/ideas-toolbox-suite2p/README.md

 │   ├── tools               # Contains the individual analysis tools
-│   ├── utils               # General utilities used by the tools │   ├── tests               # Unit tests for the individual tools └── .gitignore              # Tells Git which files & folders to ignore │── Dockerfile              # Commands to assemble the Docker image │── Makefile                # To automate and standardize toolbox usage │── check_tool.sh           # Checks if tool is valid before execution
+│   ├── utils               # General utilities used by the tools │   ├── tests               # Unit tests for the individual tools │── Dockerfile              # Commands to assemble the Docker image │── Makefile                # To automate and standardize toolbox usage │── check_tool.sh           # Checks if tool is valid before execution